-Reports of a Strictly Come Dancing drugs scandal – concerning alleged cocaine use – generated headlines over the weekend.
-But what are the claims that have been made?
+Reports of a Strictly Come Dancing drugs scandal – concerning alleged cocaine use – has generated headlines recently, and now the Metropolitan Police have issued a statement.

 Strictly Come Dancing cocaine claims